-Carlos Bello: “Any time of the day is a good time to enjoy a Cuban mini cigar”.
+Carlos Bello: “Any time of the day is a good time to enjoy a Cuban mini cigar”

 Born in Palencia, Carlos Bello, currently International Key Account Manager for the Cuban mini cigars portfolio at Tabacalera, has lived in Salamanca since he was 3 years old.
 He spent his university years in Madrid, where years later he joined Tabacalera through the Graduates program, with the idea of rotating through different departments.
 He started in the Finance area and then moved to the International Sales area, where he currently continues his work working with European markets such as France, Germany, Switzerland, Austria, among others.